wfdoran/python-learn/lesson5.md

 print(q == z)
 ```

+When comparing strings for equality, they have to match exactly.
+When comparing for inequality, look for the first position where
+the strings differ.

 ```python
 print("abc" > "aaa")
 print("aaaa" > "aaa")
 print("zzz" > "aaa")
 print("ZZZ" > "aaa")
 ```

+Now the funny thing is that capital letters are considered smaller
+than lower-case letters.
+The exact order of characters in strings
+may depend on the language.

 ## if-then-else

 ```python